Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 #### Requirements
 === "Status"
     !!! info "This field mapping is required if syncing requirements.
-You can save using [Auto-Map](#using-the-auto-map-properties-feature)."
+You can save time using [Auto-Map](#using-the-auto-map-properties-feature)."
         If you are not syncing requirements you can skip this section

     ![](img/Using_SpiraTeam_with_JIRA_5+_39b_Cloud8.png)